d11e9/universal-dapp/README.md

 # Universal ÐApp

 Is a Universal Interface for contracts on the Ethereum blockchain.
-Best used in conjunction with https://github.com/chriseth/browser-solidity or in cases where you have a ABI for an existing contract
+Best used in conjunction with https://github.com/chriseth/browser-solidity or in cases where you already have an ABI and/or bytecode for an existing contract

 ##How to use